 Some think, when depicted on a tomb effigy of a lady especially, they represent fidelity.
-Of course..that figures..but casting that aside I believe that actual pets were being represented unlike the lions, representing strength, that were found at the feet of the effigies of males.
+Of course that seems plausible but casting that aside I believe that actual pets were being represented unlike the lions, representing strength, that were found at the feet of the effigies of males.
 Indeed some of their names are on the tombs.
-Lady Cassy’s little dog, ‘Terri’ was shown and named on her brass at Deerhurst, Gloucestershire and since the brass was commissioned by Lady Cassy after the death of her husband ‘it is likely that the name of the dog represents personal initiative on her part'( 1 ).
-Another dog named on an effigy at Ingham was “Jakke”.
+Lady Cassy’s little dog ‘Terri’ was shown and named on her brass at Deerhurst, Gloucestershire and since the brass was commissioned by Lady Cassy after the death of her husband ‘it is likely that the name of the dog represents personal initiative on her part'( 1 ).
+Another dog named on an effigy at Ingham was “Jakke“.

 Lady Cassy’s little dog, Terri, wearing a collar of bells.
 Deerhurst, Gloucestershire.

 Many wore collars festooned with bells such as the dogs on Bishop Langham tomb instead of the usual lions found on a male’s tomb.
-Richard Willoughly specifically requested that bells adorn the collar of the dog at the bottom of his wife’s effigy.
+Richard Willoughly specifically requested that bells adorn the collar of the dog at the bottom of his wife’s dress on her effigy.

 Blanche Mortimer’s effigy has a little dog, now sadly headless, peeping out of her spread skirts on her tomb at Much Marcle, Herefordshire.

-Blanche Mortimer‘s little dog, still with her on her monument.
+Blanche Mortimer’s s little dog, still with her on her monument.
 Much Marcle, Herefordshire.

 And there they are, for all posterity at their mistresses and masters feet, looking for all the world as if they are about to roll over for a belly scratch at any time.